justctrlaltdel/justctrlaltdel/README.md

 - 🙋🏽‍♀️ Hi, I’m @justctrlaltdel
 - 👀 I’m currently seeking an Apprenticeship.
-I am interested in working under the umberella of SecDevOps or CyberSecurity Analyst.
+I am interested in working under the umberella of SecDevOps or as CyberSecurity Analyst.
 However, I'm open to new possilbites.
-- 🌱 I’m currently learning about AWS, Azure and Python ...
+- 🌱 My newly learned skills are AWS, Azure and Python ...
 - 📫 How to reach me e-mail or via LinkedIn (https://www.linkedin.com/in/tkeyahnichols/)

 <!---